Dr. Luc W.S.W. Amkreutz

 Tel: +31 (0)71 5163 167

 Luc Amkreutz (1978) studied Prehistory at the University of Leiden.
 In 2004 he graduated with a study of the earliest farmers in the Netherlands (Linearbandkeramik) and their settlements along the river Meuse.
 From 2004 to 2008 he was involved in the Malta Harvest project ‘From Hardinxveld to Noordhoorn - from Forager to Farmer', that, from a broad and multi-disciplinary perspective, analysed the Neolithisation process in the Lower Rhine Area.
 As part of this project, he focused particularly on the issue of the varying quality of Mesolithic and Neolithic sites and the socio-cultural changes in small-scale communities during the transition from hunting and gathering to agriculture.
-In 2013, he will receive his doctorate for Persistent Places.
+In 2013, he received his doctorate for Persistent Traditions.
 A long-term perspective on communities in the process of Neolithisation in the Lower Rhine Area (6000-2500 cal BC).

 From 2008 onwards, Luc Amkreutz has also been involved in research regarding burial mounds, conducted at the Faculty of Archaeology in Leiden.
 At the end of 2010 the NWO-Odyssea research Back to the LBK': forgotten research into the linear bandkeramik culture was granted.
 The National Museum of Antiquities as well as the National Cultural Heritage Service (RCE), the Faculty of Archaeology in Leiden, commercial excavating company Archol and local authorities and amateurs cooperate in this project to enahnce our resolution on the settlement system of the earlierst farmers in the Netherlands.
 Early 2011 the museum opened the new permanent exhibition 'Archaeology of the Netherlands', offering a new perspective on 300.000 years of our history.